Tinoriffic/game-of-life/README.md

 To test your endpoints see [http://localhost:8000/docs](http://localhost:8000/docs)

+`pytest` - runs all unit tests in the backend.
+This command needs to be executed from the root directory.

 ### Other
 `npm test` - Launches the test runner in the interactive watch mode.